mivoq/speect/docs/source/topics/cmake_options_topic.rst

 .. cmake:: ERROR_HANDLING

-   Use Speect error handling mechanism.
+   This option specifies if the Speect error handling mechanism is used.
+If off then no error checking or logging will occur.

    :options: ON or OFF
    :default: ON